-There are two separate water systems in your RV, the Fresh Water System and the Waste Water System.
+There are two separate water systems equipped on your RV, the Fresh Water System and the Waste Water System.

-- The Fresh Water System consists of the fresh water holding tank, fresh water connections, water pump, water heater, faucets, shower or tub, water purification system (if so equipped) and outside shower assembly (if so equipped). - The Waste Water System consists of the waste water holding tank, drains, toilet and sewage holding tank.
+- The Fresh Water System consists of the fresh water holding tank, fresh water connections, water pump, water heater, faucets, shower or tub and if so equipped, an outside shower assembly and/or water purification system. - The Waste Water System consists of the waste water holding tank, drains, toilet and sewage holding tank.